Unique & Colorful Unicorn Party Ideas

 - Cover the table with giant DIY confetti made with a large hole punch and tissue paper scraps.

-- Hang some festive pennants with inspiring messages, stick up a few gold paper stars, make a tissue paper tassel garland, add some balloons—there’s no such thing as over-the-top at a unicorn party.
+- Hang some festive pennants with inspiring messages, get some sunshiny-bright party supplies and starry candles, stick up a few gold paper stars, hang a colorful garland, add some balloons—there’s no such thing as over-the-top at a unicorn party.

-- Give your table a centerpiece: try an oversized unicorn stuffed animal, a unicorn cake or a stand filled with unicorn cupcakes, or a wrapped box decorated like a unicorn.
+- Give your table a centerpiece: try a paper craft unicorn card like this one or this one, an oversized unicorn stuffed animal, a unicorn cake or a stand filled with unicorn cupcakes, or a unicorn piñata.

 Creative Unicorn Party Activities